mhenni/website_Hugo_skeleton/content/post/Transformation-Digitale.en.md

 draft = false
 tags = []
-summary = "The the formation of the IT - Marketing or CMO - CTO couple thus becomes a necessity for carrying out digital transformation projects."
+summary = "The the formation of the IT - Marketing or CMO - CTO couple thus becomes a necessity for carrying out digital transformation projects." abstract = "The the formation of the IT - Marketing or CMO - CTO couple thus becomes a necessity for carrying out digital transformation projects."
 [header]
 image = "headers/IT_marketing_digital_transformation.jpg"
 +++